BranCat/Full-Application-of-Fortran-to-do-numerical-simulation/README.md

 # Full-Application-of-Fortran-to-do-numerical-simulation
+1. The video description about this repository is here: https://www.youtube.com/watch?v=dqKlzVAXyHc&t=9s
-1. Read the data file from "Reaction_rate_constant.txt"
+2. Read the data file from "Reaction_rate_constant.txt"
-2. Conduct numerical simulation
+3. Conduct numerical simulation
-3. Write the results
+4. Write the results
-4. Real-world model could be really big and complicated, but it starts from small files
+5. Real-world model could be really big and complicated, but it starts from small files